SekhmetDivine/IT-Ticketing-PowerApps/README.md

    - A Power Automate flow is triggered
 3. Power Automate sends an email notification with ticket details
 4. The form resets and is ready for the next submission
+5. This solution demonstrates how low-code tools can be used to integrate user interfaces with automated workflows, similar to API-driven business process automation.

 ---